pelaillo/chip_asm/README.md

 Then compile it with fasm:
 `fasmarm hello.asm`
 Now there is a new file called *hello*.
 It's an executable file that won't run on your computer because it's composed of ARM instructions.
-Copy it to the c.h.i.p. and then allow execution for it with `chmod 777 hello`.
+Once connected to the c.h.i.p. through your x86 computer, copy the *hello* file to any folder and then allow execution for it with `chmod 777 hello`.
 There is no need for anything else.
 No libraries, no dependecies, no complications.
 It's a native file ready to run on your ARM platform.

-Then, if you call it `./hello` it will greet you back.
+Then, if you call it `./hello`, it will greet you back.

 Very well.
-It was easy but what does it mean all these cryptic stuff?
+It was easy but, what does it mean all these cryptic stuff?
 How does it work?

+In brief we are going to dissect that example one bit at a time. *Under construction*